codexns/golang-build/docs/readme.md

 # Golang Build

 *Golang Build* is a Sublime Text package for compiling Go projects.
-It provides integration between a Sublime Text environment and the command line `go` tool.
+It provides integration between Sublime Text and the command line `go` tool.

 The package consists of the following features: